10 best places to buy bedding – according to our resident sleep writer and sales hunter

 When is the best time to buy bedding?

 The best time to buy bedding is around a holiday weekend.
-That's when you'll find real breadth and depth of deals, as sleep stores compete to present the best prices.
-Coming up, we've got Labor Day and Black Friday, where you could bag bedding at a bargain price.
+That's when you'll find the greatest breadth of deals and depth of discounts in the bedding sales.

-You might have noticed that there aren't any mentions of mattresses in this buying guide.
-That's because the best places to buy bedding aren't necessarily the best places to buy a mattress.
-I've written a separate guide that covers where to find classic innersprings, plush memory foam models, and high-tech hybrids.
+The best places to buy bedding aren't necessarily the best places to buy a mattress.
+That's why I've compiled a separate guide to show you where to find innersprings, latex mattresses, hybrids, and memory foam models.

 Sign up to the Homes & Gardens newsletter